What is hearth

 Most people running local agents are flying blind: agents run with full system privileges and leave no record of what they did. hearth makes agent activity legible and contained at the operating-system level.

 - Legible.
-Every run records its token count, cost, latency, and errors to a local SQLite database.
+Every run records its token count, cost, latency, and errors to a local SQLite database, plus a structured per-step event stream you can scrub through in the replay viewer: every tool call, what came back, and what the permission engine said.

 - Reproducible.
 The flake lock pins every input, so two builds produce the same system.